-Way back in the mid 70’s when I first started detecting the whole notion of “pinpointing” centred around keep your eyes firmly fixed on the centre of the search coil whilst moving it away from the target and then digging in the hope that you had kept watching the same spot all the time.
-Bit hit and miss but generally it worked.
-These days most detectors come with a pinpoint mode which makes life a lot easier but to make things easier still we have the hand held pinpointer.
+Way back in the mid 70’s when I first started detecting the whole notion of “pinpointing” centered around keep your eyes firmly fixed on the center of the search coil whilst moving it away from the target and then digging in the hope that you had kept watching the same spot all the time.
+A bit hit and miss but generally it worked.
+These days most detectors come with a pinpoint mode which makes life a lot easier but to make things easier still we have the handheld pinpointer.

 Probably the most familiar pinpointer out there is what has become affectionately known as the “Garrett carrot” or to give it its proper title the ‘Garrett Pro-Pointer’.
 I also think it would be safe to say that this is the pinpointer by which others are measured.
 It is definitely a nice bit of kit and built to Garrett’s high standards however that comes at a cost and quite a large cost at that.
 In the UK right now the Garrett Pro-Pointer will set you back around £120.00 which is no small chunk of change.

 So given the relatively high price of the Garrett Pro-Pointer, it is no surprise that other manufacturers brought out their own versions and all the big names now have one or more pinpointer probes with prices ranging from around £69.00 to £130.00.
 More choice is always a good thing in my book especially if it saves a few quid.

 Enter the Chinese!
 Ever ones to spot an opportunity, enterprising Chinese manufactures jumped firmly on the bandwagon and started producing even cheaper versions of the market-leading Garret Pro-Pointer.
 Many of these can be had for around £20.00 or less.
 The trouble, of course, is that most of them are not that great.
 However, amongst the dross of look-a-like “Garrett carrots’ there are a few exceptions and it is one of those I want to talk about here.
 The GP-Pointer.